krieven/W3View/howto.md

 If the Element with ref="content" is not specified, then children will be simple appended to the root of component.

-### Lifecicle and lifecicle handlers
+### Lifecycle and lifecycle handlers
-The lifecicle of component instance is very simple, instance can be:
+The lifecycle of component instance is very simple, instance can be:
 + **created** by W3View.create method,
 + **mounted** by instance.mount method,
-+ **updated** by instance.setData, instance.mergeData or instance.update methods,
++ **updated** by instance.setData method,
 + **unmounted** by instance.unmount,
 + and finally, recursively **destroyed** by instance.destroy method.

-Respectively W3View produces five lifecicle events:
+Respectively W3View produces five lifecycle events:
 * when instanse is **created** (by W3View.create method) and constructor script is executed, then **create** event is fired, you can handle it by specifying **this.onCreate** method inside